john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

      |  generates the numbers in the range on demand.
 For looping, this is
      |  slightly faster than range() and more memory efficient.

-What `xrange()` does, is produce only one number at a time.
+What `xrange()` does is produce only one number at a time.
 So, instead of having to keep the entire list `range(1000000000)` in memory, we just get the first item of the list returned to us, then the second, then the third, and so on.
 A function that returns a sequence that you only get one item of at a time is called an [iterator](https://en.wikipedia.org/wiki/Iterator#Python).

 **Python 2 vs 3:** This is a major difference between Python v2.x and Python v3.x.
 In Python v2, `range()` returns a list, but there is no `xrange` in Python v3 because in Python v3 `range` returns an iterator instead of a list.